mikejongsma/gittest1/readme.txt

 Steps to use git locally.

-1. created directory
+1. created directory in the terminal (mkdir gittest1)
-2. perform git init
+2. cd into gittest1 and perform: git init.
 3. touch some files (e.g. 'touch index.html')
-4. add files to stage
+4. add files to stage: git add . (dot is for all changed files)
-5. commit changes.
+5. commit changes: git commit -m "message between double quotes"

 =====